motine/waft.js/README.md

 <div w-on:click="$some.value = '77'">click me</div>
 ```

-You have access to all refs inside of event handlers and directives, but you can also use `waftJs.ref.$myref` in an "outside" function.
+You have access to all refs inside of event handlers and directives, but you can also use `waftJs.refs.$myref` in an "outside" function.

 To change an element, Waft.js defines **directives**: